Panning for Gold: Model-X Knockoffs for High-dimensional Controlled Variable Selection: Discussion

 Another point of view is to construct several knockoff matrices exactly as described in the paper.
 Each knockoff matrix would yield a selection, with each selection providing FDR control as described in this paper.
 Now an important question is this: is it possible to combine/aggregate all these selections leading to an increase in power while still controlling the FDR?

-\item {\em Can we prove some form of robustness?} Although our theoretical guarantees rely on the knowledge of the joint covariate distribution, our empirical studies demonstrate robustness when this distribution is simply estimated from data.
+\item {\em Can we prove some form of robustness?} Although our theoretical guarantees rely on the knowledge of the joint covariate distribution, \revv{Section~\ref{sec:robust} showed preliminary examples with remarkable} robustness when this distribution is simply estimated from data.
 For instance, the estimation of the precision matrix for certain Gaussian designs seems to have rather secondary effects on FDR and power levels.
 It would be interesting to provide some theoretical insights into this phenomenon.

 \item {\em Which feature importance statistics should we use?} The knockoff framework can be seen as an inference machine: the statistician provides the test statistic $W_j$ and the machine performs inference.
 It is of interest to understand which statistics yield high power, as well as design new ones.